 Want to complete your renal rotation at Arkana Laboratories?

 Arkana Laboratories offers a renal rotation for pathology residents interested in renal pathology.

-Pathology residency training is considered one of the broadest of any specialty.
 With so much to do, many residents are forced to abbreviate their anatomic pathology training and gain little or no exposure to some of the most interesting subspecialties in pathology.
 One such subspecialty that residents often gain little exposure to until relatively late in training (if at all) is renal pathology.
 The lack of exposure means that the majority of trainees never consider a fellowship or career in this rewarding subspecialty which is currently facing a shortage of trained personnel.
-Arkana Laboratories in Little Rock, AR would like to change this.
-We are offering residents the opportunity for an immersive rotation in renal pathology through a two week or one-month visit.
+Arkana Laboratories would like to change this.
+We are offering residents the opportunity for an immersive rotation in renal pathology through a two-week or one-month visit.
 These rotations will focus on giving residents a broad exposure to the field as well as cover high yield board topics that every resident needs to know.
 We recommend taking part in these rotations during your first two years of residency so that you can consider renal pathology among your many fellowship choices.

-Awardees will receive an award of a certificate of completion of their training, a cash award of $1000, and a gift of a renal pathology book.
+Awardees will spend up to a month rotating at Arkana Laboratories and receive a certificate of completion of their training, a cash award of $1000, and a gift of a renal pathology book.
 In addition, Arkana Laboratories will pay all expenses related to travel (airfare or mileage) and lodging.

 The application deadlines are May 1 and December 1 of each year.
-We are flexible with scheduling of the rotation according to the needs of the awardee.
-Completed applications and/or questions can be emailed to email@example.com
+We are flexible with the scheduling of the rotation according to the needs of the awardee.
+Send completed applications and/or questions to email@example.com.